valu-digital/npm-packages/packages/assert/README.md

 but it will allow an empty string `""` since it is not nil.

-But the most powerful feature is when it is used as a type predicate in `.filter()`:
+But its most powerful use case is when used as a type predicate in `.filter()`:

 ```tsx
 type Node = { value: number } | null | undefined;